mgechev/blog.mgechev.com/content/story/_index.md

           In 2008, just before I got my black belt in karate, I became the National champion of Bulgaria in Kumite (sparing).
         </p>
         <p>
           There is no better feeling than hearing "We Are The Champions" by Queen while getting my gold medal.
-This championship gave me the opportunity to train with the National Karate team as preparation for European championships.
+This championship gave me the opportunity to train with the National Karate team as preparation for the European championship.
         </p>
       </section>
     </section>